DataBiosphere/bard/README.md

 ## Developing
 Note that there is currently no separate development environment for mixpanel, so any changes will affect the real system.
 If you enable the mixpanel API with a token, events will get pushed to mixpanel.
 Use caution.

-1. Download a key for the app engine default service account terra-metrics-dev@appspot.gserviceaccount.com and note the location
+1. Create a new key for the app engine default service account terra-bard-dev@appspot.gserviceaccount.com.
+This will cause a JSON file to be downloaded to your machine.
+Note its location.
 2. Install the dependencies

     ```sh